Rannek/Arch/README.md

 > GRUB_TIMEOUT=0 (Default is 5, but for faster boot you can change it to 0)

 > [!CAUTION]
 > Now this is the most important line!
-Replace UUID with ctrl + U
 ```
 GRUB_CMDLINE_LINUX="cryptdevice=UUID=[PASTE UUID HERE]:cryptroot root=/dev/mapper/vgname-root rootfstype=btrfs rootflags=subvol=@"
 ```